tssgery/pmm-dizquetv/README.md

 with DizqueTV channels.

-It achieves this by exposing a webhook that can be configured within Plex-Meta-Manager, to eb called whenever a Collection is created, modified, or deleted.
+It achieves this by exposing a webhook that can be configured within Plex-Meta-Manager, to be called whenever a Collection is created, modified, or deleted.
 When receiving the webhook call, pmm-dizquetv will utilize the DizqueTV API to keep channels in sync.

+Please note that collections are synced to DizqueTV in the background.
+This means that channels will continue to be updated after Plex-Meta-Manager has completed.
+Discord notification will be sent from pmm-dizquetv when each channel is completely updated.

 <a href="https://www.buymeacoffee.com/tssgery" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>